Welcome to the ClearHealth Quality Institute (CHQI) Mental Health Substance Use Disorder (MH/SUD) Parity Accreditation Program

 How were CHQI’s MH/SUD Parity Accreditation Program Standards developed?

 The MH/SUD Parity Accreditation Standards were vetted by a Parity Standards Committee that encompasses a broad range of perspectives, including health insurers, health benefits administrators, provider organizations, consumer advocacy organizations, and former regulators.
-The CHQI Parity Standards Committee, which reflects all these viewpoints, intensively reviewed every aspect of the Parity Accreditation Standards as well as program operational issues during dozens of committee and subcommittee meetings.
+The CHQI Parity Standards Committee intensively reviewed every aspect of the Parity Accreditation Standards as well as program operational issues during an 18 month long process of committee and subcommittee meetings.

 Who makes the final decision on a CHQI MH/SUD Parity Accreditation Program application?